Last updated on October 22, 2025

 Please be aware that this whole dynamic is completely different in draft.
 In both Modern Horizons and Kaldheim draft, you have to actually use your draft picks on the snow lands.
 This means that there are typically only 24 snow lands per draft, which makes them a scarce resource.
 Both sets have, in fact, a snow archetype that is centered around taking these lands early and often.
 So when you play these sets, please don't go expecting to get snow lands for free out out the basic lands box!

 The history of snow as a supertype goes way back.
-Even though it reached its peak over the past few years thanks to Modern Horizons and Kaldheim, snow was introduced during Magic’s sixth expansion.
-We’re talking 26 years ago.
+Even though it reached its peak over the past few years thanks to Modern Horizons and Kaldheim, snow was introduced during Magic’s sixth expansion back in 1995.

 The Original Set: Ice Age (1995)

 The 1995 Ice Age set was the first time snow-covered lands were introduced in the game.
-Given how the entire setting for the set is an ice age (totally unexpected, I know) it’d be a safe guess to assume that snow lands were one of the first things planned for the set.
+Given how the entire setting for the set is an ice age it'd be a safe guess to assume that snow lands were one of the first things planned for the set.
 But that is an entirely wrong assumption for you to make.

 These lands, along with the entire snow mechanic, were among the last things to be added to the set.
 They came as a way to improve the set’s atmosphere and environment but ended up backfiring as a contrived mechanic.